weihuacern/weihuacern.github.io/_posts/2020-03-03-TENSORBOARD_TENSORFLOW_MODEL_TRAINING_VISUALIZATION/2020-03-03-TENSORBOARD_TENSORFLOW_MODEL_TRAINING_VISUALIZATION.md

 In TensorBoard, one can monitor scalar (loss, accuracy, etc.) evolution along with epoch, check model parameters distribution and histogram evolution along with epoch, view model graphs, and other self-defined features that written into TensorBoard logs. etc..
 All these features will be demonstrated with code snippets in next section.

-## An example to visualize Tensorflow model training with TensorBoard
+## Visualize Tensorflow model training with TensorBoard

 In this section, both default features that already defined in [TensorBoard callback function](https://www.tensorflow.org/api_docs/python/tf/keras/callbacks/TensorBoard) and self-defined features that customized by user are demonstrated as model training monitoring.